Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Jayson Tatum included, take on the Philadelphia 76ers at 7:30 PM ET on Tuesday in the 2023 NBA Playoffs.
+Jayson Tatum and his Boston Celtics teammates face the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Thursday.

-With prop bets available for Tatum, let's break down some stats and trends to help you find good wagers.
+Below, we look at Tatum's stats and trends to help you pick out the most appealing prop bets.

 Jayson Tatum Prop Bets vs. the 76ers